Sally Mulready: Work with older Irish people

-Sally Mulready is the Director of the Irish Elderly Advice Network, a charity supporting older Irish people living in and around London.
+Sally Mulready was the Director and first member of staff of the Irish Elderly Advice Network, a charity supporting older Irish people living in and around London.
 The aim of the charity is to combat poverty and isolation amongst older Irish people.
 The Irish Elderly Advice Network was founded in 1993 by Bridie McGowan and Margaret Byrne, both older Irish people, after three vulnerable older Irish people were found dead in their homes in Camden.
 Sally was the first member of staff.

 Mulready campaigned, successfully, for recognition of the right of Irish pensioners to an Irish contributory pension based on their national insurance contributions made before they left Ireland; something that continues to have a transforming impact on people’s lives.

 The charity remains small in staff numbers but big in reach.
 To date, it has helped combat the poverty and isolation of over 4000 older Irish people and is highly regarded by the Ireland Fund of Great Britain, the Irish Embassy and the Irish community in London.
 In formal recognition of her work in this area, Mulready was awarded the Irish Post newspaper’s Outstanding Community Services Award for her ‘work with elderly Irish people’.